Harold Brooks-Baker: Personal life

 In 1964, Brooks-Baker married Irene Marie, daughter of French Count Robert Elliott Le Gras du Luart de Montsaulnin; they had two daughters; Nadia Elizabeth (b.
 1965), who married Gregory, Jonkheer van Loudon, and Natasha Yolande D. (b.
 1968).
 Having divorced his first wife, in 1997 he married Catherine Mary, daughter of agricultural economist and artist Edmund Neville-Rolfe, and sister of Conservative politician Lucy Neville-Rolfe, Baroness Neville-Rolfe.
 Brooks-Baker preferred to be known as "Brookie" (to the extent that the record of his death in 2005 was made under both his real name and 'Brookie Brooks-Baker').
 He adopted the "Brooks-" part of his surname when the French authorities refused him permission to add the family name "Brooks" as a middle name for his daughters.
 He was often credited as 'H. B. Brooks-Baker'.
-In later years, Brooks-Baker was confined to a wheelchair, owing to lifelong ramifications from his childhood polio.
+In later years, Brooks-Baker used a wheelchair, owing to lifelong ramifications from his childhood polio.